Alex079/vscode-avr-helper/README.md

 # AVR Helper Extension

 Helper extension to simplify code compilation and flashing for AVR chips.
-This extension creates a C/C++ build system based on "make" in currently open folder.
-It needs make, avr-gcc, and avrdude installed.
+This extension allows building and flashing executable for AVR from C/C++ source files.
+It needs avr-gcc and avrdude installed.
 It uses C/C++ extension to provide language support.

 ## Features